ITUnderground/itunderground.dk/src/routes/(posts)/blog/writeups/fectf23/inception/+page.md

 > flat = flat.astype(int) # Convert to int
 > ```
 >
-> Later we can just mark all of these as 1s.
+> Later we can just set all of the marked pixels as 1s.

 > **Black pixels** always have a black neighbor (4 directions).
-If they don't, it meanr they're on the path.
-Like above, we can mark it before converting the image:
+If they don't, it mean they're on the path.
+Like above, we can mark them before converting the image:
 >
 > ```diff
 > flat = np.average(matrix, axis=2)